-29 SEPTEMBER 2020 Role of ERNs in virtual care delivery and cross-border healthcare
+Role of ERNs in virtual care delivery and cross-border healthcare

 How can the CPMS transform virtual care for specialised conditions, and how can the ERNs more widely accelerate positive telemedicine trends towards balanced physical-virtual clinics of the future?
 What does success look like for you?
+Is it improving the health-related outcomes for patients visiting member HCPs or for whole populations?
 How can we receive legal/regulatory/financial recognition of time and expertise spent on cross-site CPMS case discussions?
 Could/should decisions of ERN panels bear more weight?